lizmat/List-Util/README.md

 Perl 6 also doesn't have a single `undef` value, but instead has `Type Objects`, which could be considered undef values, but with a type annotation.

 Perl 6 has real `Pair` objects, which in the Perl 5 version are mimiced by blessed arrays that have a `.key` and `.value` methods.
-In the Perl 6 version these are represented by a subclass of the `Pair` class, namely the `P5Pair`, which also provides a positional interface, so that the P5Pair can also be considered a 2-element list.
+In the Perl 6 version these are represented by a subclass of the `List` class, namely the `P5Pair`, which also provides a .key and a .value method.

 Also note there are no special parsing rules with regards to blocks in Perl 6.
 So a comma is **always** required after having specified a block.